📅 Last Updated: January 26, 2026 | New startups added weekly

 2. Profitability Path Required

 Gone are the days of “growth at all costs.”
 Investors in 2025 demand clear paths to profitability, with positive unit economics and sustainable customer acquisition strategies.
+Companies must demonstrate how they’ll reach cash flow positive status within their growth plan.

 3. Regional Opportunities Growing